harleysmodernlife/VERN/AGENT_GUIDES/ADMIN.md

 - Collaborate with Security/Privacy cluster for permission audits and compliance.
 - Escalate conflicts or complex scheduling/resource issues to the orchestrator.

+---

+## MCP Tool: schedule_event

+- The Admin cluster exposes a `schedule_event` tool via the MCP server.
+- This tool allows scheduling meetings/events from the CLI, Inspector, or dashboard UI.
+- All scheduled events are logged for transparency and can be integrated into cross-domain workflows.
+- See [vern_dashboard.html](../vern_dashboard.html) for a prototype UI.

 ## Best Practices

 - Maintain clear, up-to-date records of all admin actions.